Trump taking the “Oath of Office” without placing his left hand on the Bible – Courtesy of Time Magazine

 Nuclear War

-Yellowstone Caldera (Note: There are no Yellowstone Caldera bonus stories available in today’s Post.)
+Yellowstone Caldera & Other Volcanoes (Note: There are three Yellowstone Caldera bonus stories available in today’s Post.)

 Whenever there is an underlined link to a Category media news story, if you press or click on the link provided, you no longer have to cut and paste to your web browser, since this Post’s link will take you directly to the article in your browser.